 While the goal remains constant, the methods of realization may evolve in the process and priorities may shift according to the situation.
 Since you’re not tied to specific specialists, you can use the ad-hoc basis for the technologies and workload.

-In other words, time and materials approach gives the client room to set the priorities of the project more freely.
+In other words, the time and materials approach gives the client room to set the priorities of the project more freely.
 It is especially convenient for smaller companies and startups as they can reshuffle the project according to the current situation.

-Another strategic advantage of T&M model is cost control and budget flexibility.
-Due to clearly defined price units - you can plan out the budget to a tee and if over the course of the development priorities shift occurs - adjustments could be made without breaking too many eggshells.
+Another strategic advantage of the T&M model is cost control and budget flexibility.
+Due to clearly defined price units – you can plan out the budget to a tee and if over the course of the development priorities shift occurs – adjustments could be made without breaking too many eggshells.

 Due to the agile approach, any changes in the project are easier to implement and this will not significantly disrupt the workflow.